 Best Smart Running Watch – for Fitness – Apple Watch SE

 An iPhone user with not too much cash to splash will choose the Apple Watch SE.
-It really is an awesome fitness watch (my partner has one, I have AW6).
+It really is an awesome fitness watch.

 Android users?
 I know you’re going to buy a Fitbit Versa 3 / SENSE but I can’t recommend those even though they offer improvements over the previous generation.
 Sorry.
 Try an awesome Suunto 7 instead.

-Best Running Watch just with ‘Proper’ Running Features – Polar Vantage M
+Best Running Watch just with ‘Proper’ Running Features – Polar Vantage M2

-The Vantage M is well-discounted and much cheaper than the Vantage V2 but has very similar components and software inside.
-However, the Vantage M seems to make the GPS and oHR work better than on the V2 model.
+The Vantage M2 is well-discounted and much cheaper than the Vantage V2 but has very similar components and software inside.
+However, the Vantage M2 seems to make the GPS and oHR work better than on the V2 model.
 The ‘M’ is the ‘real deal’ with structured training, alerts, native running power and a comprehensive app/platform.
 Don’t be fooled by the price.

 The Most Accurate Running Watch – Garmin Forerunner 745 & Apple Watch 6